raae/queen.raae.codes/content/gatsby-bootcamps/first-function.md

 The person who first introduced me to HTML was my Norwegian teacher, and since then:

-I have completed a Master in Computer Science; built apps trusted by the Swedish Armed Forces, The Norwegian Water Resources and Energy Directorate, and others.
+- I have completed a Master in Computer Science
+- Built apps trusted by the Swedish Armed Forces, The Norwegian Water Resources and Energy Directorate, and others.
-Created POW! — the encrypted menstrual cycle journal made with Gatsby and many other skill-building side projects.
+- Created POW! — the encrypted menstrual cycle journal made with Gatsby and many other skill-building side projects.
-Spoken at both Gatsby Days and Gatsby Camp, in addition to RuhrJS, JSConf Budapest, and more.
+- Spoken at both Gatsby Days and Gatsby Camp, in addition to RuhrJS, JSConf Budapest, and more.

 Last but not least, I started live-streaming my coding resulting in the weekly YouTube show Gatsby Deep Dives with Queen Raae and the Nattermob Pirates.